WordPress/gutenberg/packages/element/README.md

 _Parameters_

 -   _interpolatedString_ `string`: The interpolation string to be parsed.
--   _conversionMap_ `Object`: The map used to convert the string to a react element.
+-   _conversionMap_ `object`: The map used to convert the string to a react element.

 _Returns_